Yiling-Huo/yiling-huo.github.io/_posts/2023-02-06-How-to-process-cloze.md

 Open `02_process_cloze_data.py`.

-This script will first sort the index from longest to shortest, and count each appearences of the longest possible word(s) in each response.
+This script will first sort the index from longest to shortest, and count each appearances of the longest possible word(s) in each response.
 For example, if the participant responded with "北京烤鸭", "北京" and "烤鸭" will be counted once respectively, while "北" or "鸭" will not be counted.
-This aviods multiple counting.
+This avoids multiple counting.

 Check lines 23 to 32 for the variables, customise if needed: